rayjohnson/zap/README.md

 You can change how the output looks by using the **--template** flag.
 Zap uses the [Go lang template](https://golang.org/pkg/text/template/) language to specify how the output looks.
 The default is ```Received message on topic: {{.Topic}}\nMessage: {{.Message}}\n")``` which generates the output above.

-So, for exmaple, if you wanted to generate a CSV file of -- topic, message -- you could specify a template like this:
+So, for example, if you wanted to generate a CSV file of -- topic, message -- you could specify a template like this:
 ```"{{.Topic}},{{.Message}}\n"```

 Note: It can be a pain to specify the \n on the command line.
 You just have to hit enter and make it a multi-line command.